 This article answers the question: How do I use the Raspberry Pi Pico with MicroPython on Windows?
 We also show how to install the right driver for “Board CDC” (which the Pico will show up as once MicroPython is installed) on Windows 8.1.
 (We will also discuss the differences between MicroPython and CircuitPython where applicable – where the board will be called “CircuitPython CDC Control”.)

-Introduction: What is Pico, what is MicroPython?
+Introduction: What is the Pico & what is MicroPython?

 The Raspberry Pi Pico is a new microcontroller board from Raspberry Pi, sporting the in-house developed RP2040 microcontroller chip.